tekod/fws-resize-on-demand/readme.txt

 == Description ==

-This plugin is solution for well known flaw in WordPress artihecture: automatic resizing uploaded images in each of registered media sizes.
+This plugin is solution for well known flaw in WordPress architecture: automatic resizing uploaded images in each of registered media sizes.

-Altrough price of hosting space is low and we have gigabytes available that can be issue if you have dozen (or more) registered sizes and because of that your backup files became larger then 10Gb.
+Although price of hosting space is low and we have gigabytes available that can be issue if you have dozen (or more) registered sizes and because of that your backup files became larger then 10Gb.
 Sooner or later you will be in situation to download (or even worse - to upload) that backup file.